By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Stay focused on the pain of the past.

 Do not ever take your eyes off the past pain.
 Revel in it.
 Wear that pain as a badge of honor.
-You deserve to suffer, your suffering is noble and no one need take that pain away from you.
+You deserve to suffer, your suffering is noble and no one needs to take that pain away from you.

 Your continued suffering proves that it is not your fault, it is someone else’s fault and you want the whole world to envy how much you suffer.